 The LGBT Bar worked closely with Senator Shaheen’s office in drafting and supplementing the Act to ensure that the LGBT community would be protected in federal jury non-discrimination policy.

-The Jury ACCESS Act would amend the federal statute to include sexual orientation and gender identity, protecting those groups from removed from a jury without cause.
+The Jury ACCESS Act would amend the federal statute to include sexual orientation and gender identity, protecting those groups from being removed from a jury without cause.
 Striking jurors on the basis of their sexual orientation or gender identity would be prohibited under federal law for the first time.